Public Health Infrastructure

 Tribal Public Health Infrastructure

-Disparities in the Public Health Workforce
+Innovations in the Delivery of Public Health Services

-Public Health Systems Research
+Public Health Data and Public Health Services and Systems Research

 Public health data must be accurate, relevant, and timely to inform public health action.
 National surveys, such as those sent to epidemiologists, laboratories, and health departments, play an important role in understanding the public health infrastructure.
 National surveillance and reporting systems also play a vital role.
 Efforts are underway to improve the content of surveys, data collection for major population groups, and timely access to data through public reports and data files.
 These national surveys and monitoring systems should be sustained, strengthened, and harmonized.

 Continuing to strengthen the evidence base for effective community interventions and for the effective organization, administration, and financing of public health services is critical to the future development of public health infrastructure.
 Public health services and systems research plays an important role in the development of this evidence base; support should be expanded over the decade, with a strong focus on translating research into practice.

 1B.J.
 Turnock, Public Health—What It Is and How It Works, 2d ed.
 Gaithersburg, Md.: Aspen Publishers, 2001.

 2Institute of Medicine.
 The Future of the Public’s Health in the 21st Century.
 Washington, DC: National Academies Press, 2003.